yash-trivedi-dev/solar-system-simulation/README.md

 # Solar System Simulation
-This project is a part of an assignment of "[Introduction to Game Development](coursera.org/learn/game-development/)" course by [Coursera](https://www.coursera.org/).
+This project is an assignment of "[Introduction to Game Development](coursera.org/learn/game-development/)" course by [Coursera](https://www.coursera.org/).

-- It is very simple unity3D project of solar system simulation. by clicking on any  Planet the camera change it's focuse on that planet.
+- It is very simple Unity3D project of solar system simulation. by clicking on any  Planet the camera change it's focuse on that planet.

 - There are 2 different cameras:
     1. Main Camera (Perspective camera) which shows the entire solar system.
-    2. Minimap (orthographic Camera) which shows the top view of the solar system.
+    2. Minimap (Orthographic camera) which shows the top view of the solar system.

 ### Screenshots